matheus-lagreca/book-registration-system/README.md

 - [X] Use pagination with Kaminari

 ## Customization/fine tuning
+- [ ] Add a main page for users that are not signed in
 - [ ] Dark mode
 - [ ] Custom Color palette
 - [ ] Custom edit page